HemantPaul/Dev-Collab/README.md

 ## Core Features

 ### ⚡ Real-time Code Sync
-Every keystroke is transmitted via **WebSocket (Socket.io)** and broadcast to all users in the room.
-A 300ms debounce on the client prevents event flooding — the sync event only fires when the user pauses, not on every individual keypress.
-The server saves each change to MongoDB, so the latest code is always persisted.

 ### 🔐 Dual-layer Authentication
-The app implements **two parallel auth systems**:
-- **Session-based auth** (Passport.js + express-session) for all web routes — the classic server-side session cookie model, stored in MongoDB via connect-mongo
-- **JWT-based auth** for the REST API — stateless, signed tokens sent in the `Authorization: Bearer` header, verified without touching the database

 ### 👥 Live Presence
-Active users in a room are tracked in a server-side `Map` (in-memory, per Socket.io instance).
-When someone joins or leaves, the updated user list is broadcast to everyone.
-Each user is assigned a unique warm color for visual identification.

 ### 💬 Built-in Chat
-A real-time chat panel lives inside every room, powered by the same Socket.io connection as the code sync.
-No extra connections, no extra infrastructure.

 ### 🗂️ Session History
-Room owners can save **code snapshots** at any point.
-Each snapshot stores the code, language, the username who saved it, and a timestamp — all as embedded subdocuments in MongoDB.
-Full history is viewable at `/room/:id/history`.

 ### 🌐 REST API
-A fully separate JWT-protected REST API (`/api/*`) exposes rooms and code for programmatic access — useful for CI pipelines, external tools, or future mobile clients.

 ---